ParadigmShift1259/Vision2019/README.md

 		Edit the file
 		After editing, move the file to the boot directory through the following command: sudo mv frc.json /boot/ # sudo in case you may not have permission to transfer

+	Use the following commands for new pi setup:
+		Copy the file by moving to the directory where the underscores are "/" and add one in the beginning Copy both the .network file and the .service sudo systemctl enable Vision2019
+		sudo systemctl systemd-networkd